| Title: | Principal Response Curves (PRC) For Displaying Multivariate Main Effects And Interactions |

 A named list:

-with ("_E") and without error (the unconstrained [sites] and constrained [LC] scores, respectively),
+with (_E) and without error (the unconstrained and constrained

 and, finally, the reference scores.
 Note that